graalvm/workshops/vscode-tools-for-micronaut/README.md

 * A recent install of VS Code.
 If you don't have it, you can [download it here](https://code.visualstudio.com/download).
 * An install of the most recent version of Oracle GraalVM.
 Please read the GraalVM documentation for more details: [Download Oracle GraalVM](https://www.graalvm.org/downloads/).
 * An install of the [Oracle Cloud CLI](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/cliinstall.htm).
+You will need to esnure that this is configured to connect to an Oracle Cloud (OCI) tenancy that you have access to.
 * An Oracle [Autonomous Transaction Processing](https://www.oracle.com/uk/autonomous-database/autonomous-transaction-processing/) (ATP) instance with the HR schema installed.
 If you can not create an ATP instance and install the schema then we can provide you with a pre-configured instance.
 * The Oracle sample [HR schema can be found here](https://github.com/oracle-samples/db-sample-schemas).
 This link also contains instructions for installing.
 * An Object Storage bucket created within your OCI tenancy, that you can access.
+* A Linux compute instance created within your OCI tenancy.

 ## Supporting Documentation